crashoverride777/swifty-sk-scroll-view/README.md

 # Swift-2-SpriteKit-UIScrollView

 A simple helper to add a UIScrollView to your SpriteKit scenes.
-This helper only really works well if your game is either in landscape or portrait.
-It doesnt work well if you support both orientations which is very usual in a game anyway.
+This helper only really works well if your game is either in landscape or portrait, which normally standard in a game anyway.

 It also only really works well if your scene scaleMode in your gameViewController is be set to
 ```swift